 When a nursing home is unable to provide sufficient staffing, the resident’s quality of life is directly impacted.
 Nearly 1.4 million people currently live in nursing homes in the United States, with a steady projected growth expected as the population continues to age.
 According to the National Center on Elder Abuse, half of all nursing homes in the United States are understaffed and as a result are unable to meet the daily demands of their residents nor adequately maintain the facility.
 According to the American Association for Justice, attorney Mark Kosleradski sites profit increases as a driving force for many corporate nursing home owner’s decision to save money by actively choosing to understaff their facility.

 The Federal Nursing Home Reform Act, part of the Omnibus Budget Reconciliation Act of 1987, requires all nursing homes that receive federal funding to have “sufficient nursing staff to provide nursing and related services to attain or maintain the highest practicable physical, mental, and psychosocial well-being of each resident.”
 According to the National Center on Elder Abuse (“NCEA”), approximately 1 in 10 elders suffer abuse or neglect, but only 1 in 5 cases are ever reported.
 Often fear of retaliation or loss of freedom can play a role in the underreporting of elder neglect and abuse.
 Elder neglect is considered to occur when a “caregiver’s failure to provide for a vulnerable elder’s safety, physical, or emotional needs,” as defined by the NCEA.
-If you or a loved one has suffered harm caused by understaffing at a nursing home you may be entitled to compensation for your injuries.
+If you or a loved one has suffered harm caused by understaffing at a nursing home you may be entitled to compensation for your injuries and should consult a nursing home abuse lawyer in Philadelphia.
 Before choosing a nursing home look to the staff employee ratio as studies repeatedly show the quality of life of resident’s in higher staffed facilities far surpass those of understaffed ones.

 The are many indicators of neglect including: rapid weight loss, bed/pressure sores, multiple falls, poor hygiene.
 If more than one of these conditions exit, then it may indicate an overall staff inattention and should be immediately addressed.
-If you suspect neglect contact our staff to review your concerns.
+If you suspect neglect contact a qualified Philadelphia nursing home abuse attorney to review your concerns.